 Activity: The final slide illustrates parts per million, which will lead into the dilution activity.
 If you have a Million Dots poster, this is a good time to direct students’ attention to it.
 Ask them to show the area (how many dots) equal to levels of cadmium contamination in the Foundry Cove: 1000; 3000; 50,000; 250,000.
 This last number is the highest level of contamination ever found in the world, and was found by researches right at the discharge site.
 More advanced students can show the area of 39,500, the high contamination level shown on the 1983 map.

 Distribute the “Marathon Battery Activity” worksheet to students and explain that the dilution activity will give them the opportunity to create and see different concentrations of food coloring to help them visualize and understand parts per million.
 In addition, students are presented with an opportunity to understand that just because you can’t see something doesn’t mean it’s not there.
 In fact, many forms of pollution are not visible but are still harmful or toxic to people, other organisms, and the environment.
 Cadmium is just one such example.
 In pairs, have students conduct the serial dilution activity, “Looking at a Millionth” as directed on their handouts.
 They will begin with 10 drops of food coloring in well #1 and nine drops of water in wells #2-7.
-The correct answers for the ratios and part per million on their worksheets are provided here:

 Answers to Extension questions from the Worksheet:

 b.
 Three more test tubes are needed to get a solution that has one part per billion of food coloring.

 c.
 One way to make 50,000 ppm (5%) solution is to use one drop of food coloring and 19 drops of water.
 Students may come up with other methods.